andlessa/RDM/myCheckMate3Files/validation/README.md

 ./addCombinedLimit.py -f <results folder>
 ``

 where results_folder is the folder containing the CheckMATE results.
-The combination of signal regions will be added to the total_results.txt file as a new signal region and can be used to compute the exclusion curve.
+The combination of signal regions will be added to the total_results.txt file as a new signal regions and can be used to compute the exclusion curve.

 Although ATLAS-SUSY-2018-04 has provided likelihoods for computing a combined Stau limit, these *are not* used, thus the validation